nccgroup/scrying/README.md

 I thought this was a good opportunity to write a fresh tool that's more powerful than those that came before.
 Check out the feature list!

 ## Prerequisites
-For web screenshotting, scamper currently depends on wkhtmltopdf.
+For web screenshotting, scamper currently depends on there being an installation of Chromium or Google Chrome.
+Install with `pacman -S chromium` or the equivalent for your OS.
-This can be installed from [their website](https://wkhtmltopdf.org/downloads.html) or via `pacman -S wkhtmltopdf`

 ## Usage
 Grab a single web page or RDP server: